LePhenix47/HRnet-Data-Table_npm-package/README.md

 ```
 **ℹ Note**: You can pass a boolean prop (props without a value) as shown the [example 3](#example-3-data-table-with-scrolling) and [example 4](#example-4-data-table-with-all-the-features) to make your code more concise

+## Known Bugs and Inconveniences
+As with any software, this library may have some minor bugs or inconveniences that we are actively working to resolve.

+    Additionally, please note that there are certain CSS properties within the following classes that must not be modified:
+    ```css
+    .DataTable__foot{}
+    ```

+    The following CSS properties must not be modified within these classes:
+    ```css
+    position
+    ```

+We apologize for any inconvenience these issues may cause and are working hard to resolve them as quickly as possible.
+In the meantime, if you have any questions or concerns about these issues, please don't hesitate to reach out to our GitHub repository.
+Thank you for your understanding and patience.

 ## Conclusion